Dehghanni/Teofl/Writing.md

 Because -\&gt; for

-Children&#39;s emotional development depends to a great extent on their earliest relationships, which is why the bond between children and their parents or caregivers is of paramount importance.
+Children&#39;s emotional development depends to a great extent on their relationships in their formative years, which is why the bond between children and their parents or caregivers is of paramount importance.

 Education, or the lack thereof, plays a prominent role in every society.